zeta-chain/zetachain-improvement-proposals/zip9.md

 ### Verification Costs
-On EVM, a verification could cost around 110K gas including hash and pairing.
+On EVM, a verification could cost around 110K gas including hash and pairing on BN254 curve.
+On BLS120381 (part of Ethereum Pectra upgrade) it remains to be tested but could be smaller gas cost.

 On Solana, around 100K CU (PoC) or less (can be further optimized) for verification.
+There is room for further reduction but 100K CU is quite acceptable.

 On SUI, cost is very low as the whole verificaiton is implemented natively.